amirmasoudabdol/Bilbo/docs/hacking-strategies/falsifying-data.md

 # Falsifying Data

-Falsifying data is the act of deliberately modifying, adding, or removing measurements in order to steer the primary outcome of a research toward a certain satisfactory conclusion.
+Falsifying data is the act of deliberately modifying, adding, or removing measurements in order to steer the primary outcome of research toward a certain satisfactory conclusion.
 While this process can take many different forms, as mentioned, the main incentive is to contaminate the dataset in order to legitimize a certain conclusion or decision. [cite, cite, cite]

 Here we offer a customizable algorithm to achieve a few variations of data falsification.
 We focused on three primary form of data falsification: perturbation, swapping, and switching data.